foldda/snappable/README.md

 Commercial licensing offers:

-- Permission for closed-source usage
+- Permission for closed-source use
 - Legal clarity for enterprises
 - Optional support and long-term maintenance

 Contact the project owner at contact@foldda.com with questions or enquiries.